Madison’s Singular Slice

 For 19 years, Ian’s Pizza has been a quintessential student experience.

 Founded on Frances Street 19 years ago this Halloween, Ian’s Pizza has become synonymous with Madison and the UW.
-Established by Ian Gurfield and Lexy Frautschy ’05, the by-the-slice shop has added franchises on State Street, on Madison’s east side, and in Denver, Seattle, and Milwaukee.
+Named for cofounder Ian Gurfield, the by-the-slice shop has added franchises on State Street, on Madison’s east side, and in Denver, Seattle, and Milwaukee.